chrushr/finalproject/README.md

 ==============================================

-(User Manual) The tool has the following features:
+The tool has the following features:

 1. Show/Hide Stores (markers)